super3/StorNode/README.md

 		cd /StorNode
 		sh ./autoinstall
 		sh ./autostart
-3. A web server should be running on the
+3. A web server should be now be running on the VPS's public IP.
+If you have issues or questions with installation, just open a Github ticket.